dariocaricchio/hugo-portfolio/exampleSite/content/english/about.md

   title : "MAIN EXPERIENCES"
   experience_list:
     # experience item loop
+    - name : "ML Engineer Consultant"
+      company : "Walgreens Boots Alliance, Inc. on behalf of Relatech" duration : "30/03/2021 – 22/10/2021"
+      content : '► Analysis and development of an automatic process to detect Schema Inconsistencies and detect the existing of
+Duplicate Primary Keys using Python, PySpark and more in general Azure tecnologies; both Databricks Workspace and local environment using databrick-connect and databricks-cli have been used.
+      ► Generation of curated delta tables starting from the curated ADLS storage account; the curated delta tables are equivalent to the curated tables found on Synapse (ADW).
+      ► Enhancement of existing AI Algorithms.'

+    # experience item loop
     - name : "Big Data Engineer Consultant" company : "Sky Deutschland GmbH on behalf of NTT Data Italia" duration : "1/11/2020 - 15/03/2021"
       content : '► Big Data Engineer on Sky DE project using Scala and Java programming languages and Google Cloud Platform.
       ► Design and develop of Spark jobs on Scala using GCP services like Google Cloud Storage, Pub/Sub, Google DLP and many more.
       ► Design and develop of Apache Beam jobs for Dataflow using SCIO, a Beam Scala framework, for both batch and streaming contexts using GCS and Kafka technologies into the ingestion layer.
       ► Design and develop of a POC for security strategies for Dataflow jobs using Google KMS, DLP and Google Tink crypto library.'

     # experience item loop
     - name : "Big Data Engineer Consultant"